-We assume that none of the Server and Clients are trusted by the Data Owner and they can potentially be malicious and thus Byzantine.
+We assume that none of the Server and Clients is trusted by the Data Owner and they can potentially be malicious and thus Byzantine.
 A malicious Server can provide incorrect results to Clients.
-A malicious Client can collude with the Server and other Clients, and can help the Server to cheat with other clients.
-Note that the assumption about malicious Clients enables the public verifiability property of our solution.
-Consequently our attack model is more general than previous related works [9], [10], [11], [13], [16], where Clients are trusted and not allowed to collude with the Server.
+A malicious Client can collude with the Server and other Clients, and can help the Server to learn Data Owner's secret.
+Note that our attack model is more general than previous related works [9], [10], [11], [13], [8], where Clients are not allowed to collude with the Server.